Pdawg-bytes/ti-program-parser/README.md

 # TI Program Parser

+> [!NOTE]
+> This program depends on the CE C toolchain for building, so install it if you wish to do so.
+Instructions can be found [here](https://ce-programming.github.io/toolchain/static/getting-started.html).

 This is a simple C program that searches your calculator's ROM from 0xC0000 to a defined end region for programs inside of the ROM.
-Each program follows a structure that I'll provide below.
+Each program follows the structure that I'll provide below.

 ## Demo
 ![](https://raw.githubusercontent.com/Pdawg-bytes/ti-program-parser/main/screen_record/screen.gif)